csu-hci-projects/Augmented-Reality-Based-Computer-Science-Learning/README.md

 Video for checkpoint 2 can be found [here](https://www.youtube.com/watch?v=pb6KpKiqFu4)

 To run this project, download Android studio and an Android emulator if you do not own an Android cell phone.
 Run the Gradle build using Java 8, and ensure there are no build errors.
 Note that your cell phone or selected Android emulator must support AR technology and have the most recent ARCore updates downloaded in order to run.
 From there, run the app on either the emulator or your personal cell phone.
-The app's UI is intuitive and self-explanatory, and at the current moment the only part of the app not working is the menu item "Object to Place" which is a work in progress at the moment.
+The app's UI is intuitive and self-explanatory.

 ### Checkpoint 3